 The participatory approach used during the preparation of the Management Plan aims at creating a tight integration between the conservation of the CKNP ecosystems and the sustainable use of renewable natural resources by local people, still highly dependent on such resources.
 To achieve this, the CKNP has been divided into 15 Management Units corresponding to the 15 valleys present in the Park.
-For each valley, the preparation of a specific Conservation and studied belong the Davelopment Valley Plan is planned.
-This management tool for the valley's fraction situated inside the Park, takes into account all the issues related to the management of natural resources, while for the valley's fraction situated be CKNP boundaries, only those aspects and activities whose effects may also occur within the Protected Area, are considered.
+For each valley, the preparation of a specific Conservation and Sustainable Development Valley Plan is planned.
+This management tool, for the valley's fraction situated outside the Park, takes into account all the issues related to the management of natural resources, while for the valley's fraction situated outside the CKNP boundaries, only those aspects and activities whose effects may also occur within the Protected Area, are considered.

-2a - Conservation and sustainable use of renewable resources inside CKNP;
+2A - Conservation and sustainable use of renewable resources inside CKNP;

-2b - Management of natural resources outside CKNP (with effect inside).
+2B - Management of natural resources outside CKNP (with effect inside).